How to Learn a Language Quickly

-Learning Spanish is no mean feat…
+Learning a language is no mean feat…

 It stands to reason there is no easy answer.
 If there was, then every teacher, coursebook and institution would be following that idea.
 Unfortunately, despite decades of research, a single formula for Second Language Acquisition has not been devised (see Further Reading for a more detailed account).